 In Buonconvento you can visit two museums: the Val d’Arbia Museum of Sacred Art and the Mezzadria Museum.
 Both are in the village.

-The Museum of Sacred Art of Val d’Arbia: It is located in Via Soccini and houses a collection of religious art from the twelfth to the seventeenth century from all the churches in the area.
+The Museum of Sacred Art of Val d’Arbia: It is located in Via Soccini and houses a collection of religious art from the twelfth to the seventeenth centuries all from the churches in the area.
 You can admire works by great artists such as Duccio di Buoninsegna and Pietro Lorenzetti, large canvases, goldsmith works, small icons and popular images kept in a suggestive gallery.

 The Mezzadria Museum: It is located in Piazzale Garibaldi in the evocative seventeenth-century spaces of an ancient

 barn.
-The museum shows the lifestyle of the peasants and shows with a very evocative setting a world that has now disappeared but has characterized these lands until the sixties.
+The museum shows the lifestyle of the peasants and shows, in a very evocative setting, a world that has now all but disappeared but that characterized these lands until the sixties.
 The exhibition includes archival documents, multimedia stations with talking characters and even the reconstruction of an old country house.